Deploy on Kubernetes with Docker Desktop

 .

-Use the kubectl command
+Using the kubectl command

-Kubernetes integration provides the Kubernetes CLI command
+Kubernetes integration automatically installs the Kubernetes CLI command

 at /usr/local/bin/kubectl